OlegGasul/MiniGame/README.md

 ## Running
-In the wroking directory run
+In the working directory run

 ```$ mvn clean install```